-The South Australian food scene is vibrant, with a wide range of restaurants catering to all budgets and tastes.
+The South Australian food scene is vibrant, with a wide range of restaurants from cheap to expensive, and catering to all tastes.
 It can be hard to know where to start or which restaurant to visit.

 To help you out, we have compiled a list of some of our favourite places that we visit regularly.